joemoose/psiops/docs/playing.md

 **If you accept the additional consequence**, your *action roll* has an *advantage*.

 Accepting or rejecting this "Devil's Bargain" is always a free choice.
 If you don't like the stated *consequence*, reject it (or suggest how to alter it so you might consider taking it).
-Alternatively, you could spend your *momentum* to push yourself for an *advantage* on the *action roll* rather than add tension.
+Alternatively, you could spend your *momentum* to push yourself to gain an *advantage* rather than adding tension.

 In some narrative circumstances, adding tension isn't an option.
 In that case, the GM will communicate that to you so that you can look into other ways to even the odds.